labgrid-project/labgrid/doc/configuration.rst

 UBootDriver
 ~~~~~~~~~~~
-An UBootDriver interfaces with a u-boot boot loader via a `ConsoleProtocol`.
+A UBootDriver interfaces with a u-boot boot loader via a `ConsoleProtocol`.

 Binds to:
   - :any:`ConsoleProtocol`